astropy/astropy-APEs/APE14.rst

   be as simple as possible and mainly return simple Python objects such as strings, lists and arrays.
 We refer to this as the 'low-level' API.

-* To develop a high-level Astropy WCS object that can wrap any WCS object providing the low-level API and be smarter about the kinds of objects to accept or return to the user (including for example SkyCoord or Time objects).
+* To develop a common high-level API that will be smarter about the kinds of objects to accept or return to the user (including for example SkyCoord or Time objects)

+* To develop an Astropy WCS object that can wrap any low-level WCS object and expose the high-level WCS API.

-The idea of this two-tiered approach as opposed to a single-tier approach is that if we asked different WCS objects to provide a high-level API, this would (1) cause a lot of duplication of logic of constructing the appropriate Astropy objects, and (2) force those objects to return specifically Astropy objects,
+The idea of this multi-tiered approach as opposed to a single-tier approach is that if we asked different WCS objects to provide a high-level API, this would (1) cause a lot of duplication of logic of constructing the appropriate Astropy objects, and (2) force those objects to return specifically Astropy objects,